WHEN YOU DIE,

 You’re reading this because something in your reality is not synchronizing with your hopes, dreams or who you really are.
 Deep within us is a rumble of discovery.
 Sometimes yearning, sometimes sleeping due to defeat or the fear there of.
 I used to say, “that’s just not me” as a way of staying safe?

-I found chaos is where I discover as long as I’m willing to understand defeat is an experience and not an emotional identifier.
+I learned chaos is where I discover as long as I’m willing to understand defeat is an experience and not an emotional identifier.
 Let me be clear about the word chaos because many see it as “Oh my, the sky is falling”.
 No, its only out of the light of extreme order.
 I feel comfortable while I’m experiencing order.
 Think about this; think if Edison always remained in a state of order.
 He may have never sought to discover electricity.
 If humans staid in order, we’d still be lighting our way with candles.
 You don’t need a ton of examples to know what I mean.
 I advocate to stop burning time haphazardly.
 Time, the one commodity that cannot be replaced.
 Get out of the syndrome of “I wish I was…” or “Someday I’m going to be”, or “I hope” or “Dream”.
 A friend said she was going to move to southern France.
 Now in her mid 60s she is still finding reason not to go.
 Replace all those limiting thoughts with “today is the day I’m going to discover more about me”.
 Take action.
 How?
 Understand the human condition and how you got here and how to escape it or at least manage it.
 Here is a simple way to take a chance.
 Think of a friend right now.
 Rather than texting them, call them.
 WOW.

 I honor you for making it this far.
-It is the beginning of your awareness.
+It is the next step of your freedom.
 I sat several times to launch my story.
 Each time, I wrote and rewrote.
 Each time I sat to express my thoughts; I fell into more research reflecting on how I became who I am.
-Its crazy how I fell on this drive by just continuing to turn over rocks of the unknown.
+Its crazy how I fell into this pursuit by just continuing to turn over rocks of the unknown.
 The thing is, I continue to learn.
 By the way, the first book I ever read was a book while out at sea in the Navy.

 Some resources are from humanistic psychologists and professionals like Carl Jung, Sigmund Freud, Abraham Maslow and Carl Rogers.
 Others include behavior and neuroscientists like Bill Sullivan, Marc Lewis and W. Thomas Boyce.
 The list goes on.
 It includes young motivationalists who gave me a pep talk.
 If you think its too deep for you think again.
 I’m a guy with a short attention span.
 I’m a guy who barely thought of flying and became commercially rated.
 Retention for me is not easy.
 It took a little longer to achieve my commercial pilot’s license but I got it.
 You don’t have to know those guys I call rocket scientists.
-Although I found myself intrigued after never reading a book and getting into behavior modification.
+Although I found myself intrigued after never reading a book and getting into Cognitive Behavioral Training.
 I focus on the who I really am and eliminate all the stories I was conditioned to believe.
 I studied a different way of thinking and managing stress.
 Each phycological teacher and many others are resources confirming my thoughts from several platforms.
 You will read about addictions and their colliding theories, how we have been conditioned by our influencers to be controlled by humanistic beliefs.
 These are beliefs we use as an antidote to diminish chaos in our life.
 It is my belief alcoholism is dubbed a disease for many excuses.
-The collateral damage is now the victim is given an excuse to stay average.
-They don’t get encouraged to grow.
+The collateral damage caused by the halfway recovery process is we learn to compare ourselves to our past and stop growing in our future.
 Growth solicits chaos.
 Chaos invites relapse.
 So, they say.
 It may be true unless the entire process is dealt with differently.

 We believe we are happiest when compared to others or our earlier emotions.
 I’ll talk about pretentious personalities and how they hide and seem to protect our very own insecurities.
 The shame of it is, as humans we have more power to get closer to self-actualization than we are brave enough to put into play.
-Hopefully someone of you will scratch the surface of self, enough to discover you can defy gravity.
-Then by living the real you, another will walk up to you and ask you where you got who you are.
+Hopefully someone of you will scratch the surface of true awareness, enough to discover you can defy gravity.
+Then by living the real you, another will walk up to you and ask you how your arrived where you are.
 You’ll give a smirk on your face and remember your journey.
 As humans, we owe breaking the cycle to tomorrow’s children.
 My greater hope is you will find what I did.
 It’s a great adventure.

 I lived in retreat and stagnation.
 My success was only the dream of “someday I’m going to” attitude.
 We live in fear of failure or limitation.
 Then one day, we face some unyielding peril that brings us to some sort of awakening.
 Then, after facing death or destruction we now see the light and will change our life.
 Unfortunately, after passing through the peril, our desire for “feel good” and order, wanes.
 It’s a common humanistic trait.
 There seems to be too much chaos in try, try, try.